 Some banks will allow you to purchase with an overseas citizen/spouse, however they will not accept their income for the assessment of your loan.
 This can affect your borrowing power as you’ll need to account for their expenses and any liabilities they currently have.
 We can discuss these scenarios with you in more detail dependant to your individual situation.

+This can vary a bit depending on the location of your property or the lender.
 For most lenders, you’ll need to have your ID certified at the Australian High Commission.
 There can often be extended wait times to get appointments so it is important to plan ahead.

 The High commission will charge a fee for this service.
 The fees for these services can be found on the relevant High Commission’s website.

 Otherwise, often an Australian lawyer living overseas or a Notary Public are also acceptable.